DavidO000/static_assert_generic/README.md

 Functionality for asserting statements at compile time, including those using const and type generics.

-It works by trying to evaluate a constant, and failing (via panicking at compile time) if the expression evaluates to false.
+It works by trying to evaluate a constant and failing (via panicking at compile time) if the expression evaluates to false.
 Since `cargo check` does not evaluate constants, `static_assert!`s with specified generics do not show up as errors, and full `cargo build` compilations are needed instead.
 This is a rather 'hack'y method of doing asserts, so I wouldn't be that surprised if future versions of rust break it.